-This means you can work as a medic in the industries such as mining, oil & gas, offshore rigs, sports events and public gatherings, maritime and a whole lot more.
+This means you can work as a medic in industries such as mining, oil & gas, offshore rigs, sports events and public gatherings, maritime and a whole lot more.

-This design of the training course allows you to immerse yourself in paramedical study without having to completely change your lifestyle – so you can keep working and earn as you learn.
+This design of the course allows you to immerse yourself in paramedical study without having to completely change your lifestyle – so you can keep working and earn as you learn.

 A big part of your learning comes from attending the action-packed clinical workshops.
 This is where you get to put into practice the theory you’ve learned.

 It’s here at the clinical workshops you will meet your fellow students and together you’ll work through many challenging and equally exciting real-world emergency medical scenarios.
 You’ll get to use al lot of the equipment a real Paramedic will use, including stretchers, stair chairs, traction splints, bandages, airway management, how to work with children and older people.
 Then there’s the real life-saving and diagnostic equipment to get familiar with, such as ECG machines, defibrillators, oxygen tanks and of course you will be administering drugs and learning how to correctly use IV’s and handle patients in a nurturing manner.
 There is also a requirement to complete 2 blocks of 80 hours of clinical placement (work experience) which can be completed with local event medic contractors, hospitals and medical suppliers.

 There are 2 x 7 day clinical workshops (to be completed after you have passed essential units leading up to the workshops).
 There are currently training venues situated on the Queensland Gold Coast, Victoria , NSW and WA.